 Electronic Invoicing

-Send electronic invoices automatically via the Peppol network with the Super DPD PDP integration, and submit invoices to the French government's Chorus Pro portal for public-sector clients.
+Send electronic invoices automatically via the Peppol network with the Super PDP integration, and submit invoices to the French government's Chorus Pro portal for public-sector clients.

 BlueRockTEL supports two electronic invoicing workflows: fully automated B2B transmission via a certified PDP, and semi-manual deposit on Chorus Pro for French public-sector clients.

-E-invoicing via PDP (Super DPD)
+E-invoicing via PDP (Super PDP)

 What is a PDP?

 French law requires all B2B invoices to transit through a certified Plateforme de Dématérialisation Partenaire (PDP) — a government-accredited e-invoicing platform.
-BlueRockTEL connects to Super DPD, a certified PDP, which routes invoices over the international Peppol network.
+BlueRockTEL connects to Super PDP, a certified PDP, which routes invoices over the international Peppol network.

 Once the integration is active: